 Long story short: raise your testosterone to a level where you feel strong and passionate.
 You don't need bloodwork to do that, but it can help.

 Injections deliver a large dose of testosterone all at once.
-Your mood will change based on how long it's been since your last shot.
+Chemicals inside the formula called esters will slow absorption to spread out the dose over time, but your mood will change based on how long it's been since your last shot.

-You'll have to visit the doctor's office weekly, and doctors may charge $150 for a shot.
+You'll have to visit the doctor's office weekly or monthly, and doctors may charge +$150 for a shot.
 You can also learn to give yourself injections, and find cheaper testosterone on the black market.

-In spite of the downsides, if you're serious about hardcore body building muscle, injections are the most powerful way.
-A gel like NKNW should take you pretty far, but unless you're literally bathing in it, you won't reach super-human levels like you can with injections.
+In spite of the downsides, if you're serious about hardcore muscle building, injections are the most powerful way.
+A gel like NKNW gives results, but unless you're literally bathing in it you won't get as much testosterone as Mr Olympia.

 Gel is a smoother way to keep your T levels high.
 Your body naturally produces extra T every morning, so we recommend a daily application first thing every morning.
 This is more natural than flooding your bloodstream with an injection of testosterone every seven days.